microsoft/RD-Agent/docs/installation_and_configuration.rst

 =======================================

 .. note::
    🔥 **Attention**: We now provide experimental support for **DeepSeek** models!
 You can use DeepSeek's official API for cost-effective and high-performance inference.
-See Option 3 below for DeepSeek configuration.
+See the configuration example below for DeepSeek setup.

 Option 1: Unified API base for both models
 ------------------------------------------